-Tips & Tricks for photographing the forest interior: I start with a simple philosophy - keep it simple and carry just "enough", this simply means I normally carry a wide angle and normal lens.
-Something around 24mm and a 45 or 50mm and of course I never leave my three legged friend behind - my tripod always goes out with me to ensure my images have a good chance of not being blurry, as the interior of the forest does restrict light. + you might just find a nice waterfall and wish to use a longer exposure to smooth out the water.
+Tips & Tricks for photographing Woodlands and the forest interior: I start with a simple philosophy - keep it simple and carry just "enough", this simply means I normally carry a wide angle and normal lens.
+Something around 24mm and a 45 or 50mm and of course I never leave my three-legged friend behind - my tripod always goes out with me to ensure my images have a good chance of not being blurry, as the interior of the forest does restrict light. + you might just find a nice waterfall and wish to use a longer exposure to smooth out the water.

 Thanks for looking through the blog post and the Woodland photographs, best part is I had a wonderful time taking these.